 I will bless the Lord who gives me understanding; my heart also instructs me by night.

-I beheld the Lord always before me, for he is at my right hand; I shall never be shaken.
+I beheld the Lord always before me; because he is at my right hand, I shall never be shaken.

-Therefore my heart rejoices and my tongue was glad; my flesh shall also dwell in hope.
+Therefore my heart rejoiced and my tongue was glad; my flesh shall also dwell in hope.

 For thou wilt not abandon my soul in Hades, nor suffer thy holy one to see corruption.

-Thou makest known to me the ways of life, thou wilt fill me with joy with thy countenance, delights are in thy right hand forevermore.
+Thou hast made known to me the ways of life, thou wilt fill me with joy with thy countenance, delights are in thy right hand forevermore.

 Psalm 16